BnDLett/MindustryDatabase/README.md

-NOTE: THIS IS SQL INJECTION VULNERBALE.
+NOTE: this has issues need fixing (probably)